 Foundations in observing and assessing learning for the purpose of understanding development and guiding instruction for young children, birth through age eight.
 Covers a variety of techniques and strategies for effectively documenting learning and interpreting results.
-Co-requisites: ECD 250.
-One-half-lecture; one clinical.
-Both fall and speing semesters.
+Prerequisite: ECD 250.
+One-half -lecture; one practicum.

-ECD 110 • Building Relationships with Families
+ECD 110 • Building Relationships with Families 1 credit

 Overview of the importance of the family and early childhood professional relationship.
 Strategies for engaging with families and building strong relationships as a means to support children's positive growth and development.
-One-half lecture; one clinical.
-Both fall and spring semesters.
+One lecture.

-ECD 112 • Enhancing Family and Community Engagement
+ECD 112 • Enhancing Family and Community Engagement 1 credit

 Overview of a parent, family and community engagement framework used in early childhood systems.
 Reviews research and assesses the value of family engagement as a fundamental strategy to promote children's learning and healthy development.
-One-half lecture; one practicum.
-DBN.
+One lecture.